 Protein used for energy within our bodies

 As for protein, it doesn’t stand much of a chance in this argument.
 Our body’s do not maintain official reserves of protein for later use as energy.
-Protein, is more used towards building and maintaining body tissue and synthesizing certain hormones and enzymes.
+Protein builds and maintains the body tissue.
+While synthesizing certain hormones and enzymes.
 Typically, protein only meets 5% of the body’s energy needs, with the exception of when glycogen is depleted within the body, in which case muscle is broken down and used as energy within the body.

 Overall, fat is the most substantial source of energy for our body’s for many reasons.